Ford plans to add 6,200 jobs in Ohio, Michigan and Missouri

 As soon as Ford opened reservations for the electric F-150, it began planning to expand the Dearborn plant that makes them, he said.
 “The reservations were so much higher than the (production) capacity that we had put in,” Galhotra said.
 “This is the first time in my career that we were expanding the plant before the plant was built.”

 Ford stopped taking reservations for the F-150 Lightning at 200,000, and it's now converting reservations to orders.
-About twjo thirds of those contacted so far are converting, but the company said it didn't have an exact number.
-In addition, the Mach-E and E-Transit vans are sold out for the year, Galhotra said.
+About two-thirds of those contacted so far are converting, but the company said it didn't have an exact number.
+In addition, the Mustang Mach-E SUV and E-Transit vans are sold out for the year, Galhotra said.

+Like other automakers, Ford finds itself adding workers to build both internal combustion and electric vehicles as the industry makes a transition to battery power, said Kristin Dziczek, a policy adviser with the Federal Reserve Bank of Chicago who follows the industry.

+Although studies show that automakers will need fewer workers to build electric vehicles because there are fewer moving parts, it doesn't necessarily mean big layoffs down the road, Dziczek said.
+Automakers are producing many of their own EV parts such as axles and electric motors in North America to avoid pandemic-related supply chain disruptions overseas, creating new jobs.
+Plus there will be worker retirements over the next decade during the transition, Dziczek said.

+“There are so many moving pieces," she said.
+"It's hard to say what the employment level needs to be.”

+Automakers have been converting temporary workers to full-time status with higher pay to attract entry-level workers during the recent labor shortage, Dziczek said.

 Ford wouldn't give details of the commercial EV to be built at the Ohio Assembly Plant by mid-decade.
-The factory has been on the edge of closure for much of its life but has managed to survive even when building older vehicles.
+The factory has been on the edge of closure for much of its life but has managed to survive.

 “I think this tremendous investment, both in dollar terms and jobs, and the type of product we're putting there, shows that the Ohio Assembly plant and that community have a very bright future,” Galhotra said.

-Ohio is offering about $200 million in incentives for the Ford investment, while Michigan is contributing about $150 million.
-Although there will be a small capital investment to add the third shift in Missouri, there are no incentives for this project.
+Ohio is offering about $200 million in incentives to Ford, while Michigan is contributing about $150 million.
+Although there will be a small capital investment in Missouri, there are no incentives for this project.

 Ford said it already has begun switching the temporary workers to full-time, and it's starting to hire the new workers for the plants.